Container Runtime Interfaces In K8s

 docker://b40e4dc9b0a5652be1e4be2765461117eafdbf307d08795abf1bf1f346194c98

-Container standards that makes your life easier
+Container standards that make your life easier

-So depending on what you're focusing on, whether it will be ease of use, performance and/or security or all of them, you’ll have quite a number of options to choose from.
+So, depending on what you're focusing on, whether it will be ease of use, performance, and/or security, or all of them, you’ll have quite a number of options to choose from.
 And the best part is that since most of them are compliant with Open Container Initiative OCI, it won’t be as if you just choose one and you’re locked in.
-Definitely not, it is actually possible to switch between the different container runtimes.
-So if you decide one day that you want to try out another container runtime, you can easily do that without affecting your already running containers as well as overhauling your Kubernetes cluster.

 Conclusion